srmfx/Zicroram/README.md

 7 - Troubleshooting (--troubleshooting)

-The program also includes a man page, but only after installing the program on the system:
+The program also includes a man page, you can read it once the program is installed on the system:

     $man zicroram